 Among the lessons learned during the COVID pandemic – too often learned the hard way – is the imperative to prepare ourselves for the unexpected.
-Two years ago, few people could have predicted the upheaval triggered by lockdowns, illness, and, tragically, premature death.
-Writing for the Kiplinger financial website, financial planner Ron Brown urges that we use the pandemic as a trigger to get our houses in order, so to speak.
+Three years ago, few people could have predicted the upheaval triggered by lockdowns, illness, and, tragically, premature death.
+In this 2022 article from the Kiplinger financial website, financial planner Ron Brown urges that we use the pandemic as a cautionary tale, and a trigger to get our houses in order, so to speak.

 Lesson Number One: Expect the Unexpected

 “If there is a poignant reality the pandemic has taught us all,” Brown begins, “it is to expect the unexpected.”
 It’s no secret that the COVID-19 pandemic has thrown plenty of curveballs our way, but between disease, stock market shifts, civil unrest, the Great Resignation, and lockdowns, the last few years have shown us that we never really know what’s coming around the bend.

 “As of late February ,” Brown writes, “the virus has taken over 970,000 lives in the U.S. alone, which has had a heartbreaking and life-altering impact on so many families.
 When it comes to unexpected events, there are few more difficult than the death of a loved one, and it can become more strenuous without a comprehensive estate plan in place.”
 (Note that CDC data now pegs the COVID death toll in the U.S. at over 1.1 million.)

 There’s no time like the present to learn about and implement the basics of estate planning.
 Here are Brown’s tips.